LLNL/UnifyFS/docs/assumptions.rst

 bytes of a file until the write phase is completed, which in practice is when the file is done being modified and closed and can be safely made read-only with lamination.
-By assuming that processes do not need to access file data modified by other processes before lamination,
+For applications in which processes do not need to access file data modified by other processes before lamination,
 UnifyFS can optimize write performance by buffering all metadata and file data for processes locally, instead of performing costly exchanges of